snowplow/documentation/docs/recipes/recipe-dbt-web-queries/index.md

 SELECT
     DATE_TRUNC('day', start_tstamp) AS date,
     first_page_urlpath AS landing_page,
-    COUNT(DISTINCT domain_sessionid) AS sessions
+    COUNT(DISTINCT SESSION_IDENTIFIER) AS sessions
-FROM derived.sessions a
+FROM derived.snowplow_unified_sessions a
 WHERE
     EXISTS (SELECT 1 from top_landing_pages b where a.first_page_urlpath = b.landing_page)
     AND start_tstamp > CURRENT_DATE - 30